adriandelarco/old_school/README.md

 # Google Search Scraper

-The actor crawls [Google Search](https://www.google.com/search) result pages (SERPs) and extracts data from the HTML pages to a structured format such as JSON, XML or Excel.
+The actor crawls [Google Search](https://www.google.com/search) result pages (SERPs) and extracts data from HTML pages to a structured format such as JSON, XML or Excel.
 Specifically, the actor extracts the following data from each Google Search results page:

 - Organic results